Grandma Dodie is 93, alive and doing well

 AAA reported that those 2011 costs work out to $8,588 annually, or $715 a month, because of inflation.

 AAA figures in average fuel, routine maintenance, tires, insurance, license and registration, loan finance charges and depreciation costs, but doesn’t include the cost of the car loan.

 An additional issue for owners of older cars is the well-known Japanese manufacturing system Just-In-Time, which produces car parts only when they are needed.
 Many car manufacturers have implemented the system.

 Lexus has used that system and it has proved profitable.
 As cars are getting older, Lexus is realizing they don’t have a cache of parts they could make money on.
 For those out of production vehicles, there are few, if any, spare supplies for replacement.

 Grandma Dodie and I have experienced this issue first hand.
 Over the last couple of years the lights in Grandma Dodie’s, instrument panel would come on slower and slower.
-Finally the lights went out all together.
+Finally, the lights went out altogether.
 I couldn’t see my fuel gauge or my speedometer.

 Dr. Carlson, aka, Lexus of Roseville service manager Mike Carlson, called to tell me the prognosis of Grandma Dodie.
 The circuit board assembly had an internal failure.